cs1302uga/cs1302-minesweeper-alpha/README.md

 each satisfy the conditions outlined in [`Character.isWhitespace`](https://docs.oracle.com/javase/8/docs/api/java/lang/Character.html#isWhitespace-char-).
 You do not need to check these conditions specifically nor use this method if you use you use the built-in tokenizing provided by the `Scanner` class.

+**NOTE:** It is acceptable for white-space to occur both at the beginning and end of a seed file.

 #### Errors Related to Seed Files